 Removing eyelash extensions properly can be just as important as putting them on in the first place!
-‘Cause the truth is – no matter how beautiful your lash extensions were at first, there’s going to come a time when they look kinda awkward.
+Because the truth is, no matter how beautiful your lash extensions were at first they are not going to look that good for long.

-Not a great look.
 So let’s get to helping those last few persistent extensions ease gently off your lashes.
 Here’s how to remove eyelash extensions without damaging your natural eyelashes!

-Eyelash extensions are bonded tight to your lashes using surgical-grade adhesive that’s designed to withstand water, soap and sweat.
+Eyelash extensions are bonded tight to your lashes using a surgical-grade adhesive that’s designed to withstand water, soap, and sweat.
 The result is that it won’t come off easily.

-If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal, a super easy option to remove extensions at home is to simply pick up a bottle of eyelash extension remover.
+If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal.
+A super easy option to remove eyelash extensions at home is to simply order a bottle of eyelash extension remover.
 This will also help save your lash line and keep it looking healthy.

 Blink Gel Remover is hands down the most effective for the job – it’ll easily take professional eyelash extensions off in a matter of minutes without damaging your natural lashes.

-If your lash technician did a sloppy job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes – eyes closed tight – so it can sit for a few minutes.
+Note: If your lash technician did a particularly sloppy glue job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes with your eyes closed tight.
+Then, let it sit for a few minutes.
 Voila!
-Extensions removed 🙂
+Extensions removed!

-If you simply have a few stragglers you want to take care of and don’t want to get the eyelash extension remover, you can manually remove lashes on your own without solvents or removers.
+If you simply have a few stragglers you want to take care of and don’t want to get the eyelash extension remover, you can manually remove eyelash extensions at home without solvents or removers.

-Just keep in mind that the below instructions work best for straggling or near-mature lash extensions that are already at the end of their life cycle and just need a little extra boost.
-For newly-installed lash extensions, the above two options – going to a lash technician or getting a professional-grade eyelash extension remover – are the best way to go.
+Just keep in mind that the below instructions work best for straggling or near-mature lash extensions that are already at the end of their life cycle and just need that little extra push to let go.

 Okay, let’s get started removing the last few stragglers!

-This step is all about coaxing – not pulling.
-The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root – this is painful and you can end up waiting a long time for those lashes to grow back in.
+This step is all about coaxing and not pulling.
+The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root.
+This is painful and you can end up waiting a long time for those lashes to grow back in.
 Do not do this!

 Start by cleaning your face of makeup so you can see exactly where the lash extensions begin on your lashes.
 Next, you’ll want to loosen the lash extensions with steam.